ozfortress/ozfortress_docs/docs/rules/infractions.md

 + Interference with an ozfortress match
 + Disbanding an in-season active roster
 + Destructive server administration / abuse of server remote control
++ Destructive in-game play - *including but not limited to*:
     + Failure to follow format/config limitations
+    + Match Throwing

 #### Tier 3 Offences - 30 points (2-year expiry)
 + Attempting to impersonate or imply affiliation with members of the anti-cheat panel